-2.4 Based on the information in the attached reports, and Members' wider accumulated knowledge and evidence, the committee is invited to identify any key areas of focus for scrutiny which it wishes to pursue through forthcoming RPPR discussions and/or its wider work programme.
+2.4 Based on the information in the attached reports, and Members' wider accumulated knowledge and evidence, the committee is invited to identify any key areas of focus for scrutiny which it will pursue through subsequent RPPR discussions and/or its wider work programme.
 This includes any additional information required for the September meeting or awayday to inform the committee's input to the RPPR process.